 - Over 80% of users will look at your website from a mobile device.
 Check that your website is easy to read from any kind of device.
 Having to scroll sideways, or read the tiniest of text is annoying, and will only make people leave your site.

 - Don’t skimp on website maintenance

-- Make sure that your site is always up to date from a technical point of view (latest version of plugins, themes etc.) to avoid hacks, and check regularly that your contact forms and sign-up forms are working.
-Would be a shame to lose a client who is ready to contact you!
+- Make sure that your site is always up to date from a technical point of view (the latest version of plugins, themes, etc.) to avoid hacks, and check regularly that your contact forms and sign-up forms are working.
+It would be a shame to lose a client who is ready to contact you!